 - Go flight-free.
 Are you a frequent flier?
 The 1% of the global population that are considered frequent fliers cause half of all air travel emissions.
 If you fly at all, it’s your most intense source of climate pollution.
 While I just encouraged you to go car-free above, if you have to choose between taking a vacation that involves getting on a plane and one that involves getting in a car, choose to stay on the ground.

 - Go meat and dairy-free.
 Research shows that a vegan diet is the highest-impact personal climate action when it comes to food.
 Analyses show that we simply cannot meet the Paris Agreement’s goal of limiting global warming to 2 degrees Celsius without reducing meat consumption.
 If you think there’s no way you can go ‘cold turkey’ (pun intended), then how about setting a goal of two vegan meals a day?
 Need a helpful nudge to push you in the right direction?
-I am debuting my new Vegan Dinner Club on September 17 with an al fresco vegan potluck on my patio.
-(Contact me for more details.)
-And it just so happens that this event takes place at the end of the City of Ann Arbor’s A2ZERO Plant-Based Challenge Week September 11-17!
-These are perfect opportunities to learn more about plant-based eating and the health and sustainability benefits of eating a plant-forward diet.
+Contact me for details about my Vegan Dinner Club, and find all sorts of recipe inspiration in the Plant-Based Nutrition section of my Wellness Blog.
+There are even more resources on the City of Ann Arbor’s A2ZERO Plant-Based Challenge Week website page.
+These are all great opportunities to learn more about plant-based eating and the health and sustainability benefits of eating a plant-forward diet.

 - Go child-free.
 This one is probably the most controversial, or at least would require the most soul-searching.
 Obviously if you already have kids it’s a moot point, but for those that don’t and might be at a place where you are contemplating this decision, research its effects on climate change and consider the world you’ll be leaving this child.
 Let this research be part of your decision-making process.

 I hope that these action steps inspire you to feel like you can make a difference in mitigating climate change.
 As I mentioned above, start with the one that feels most feasible for you.
 If you can’t totally go without, make an effort to at least cut your consumption in half.
-And if you found this blog post helpful or relevant, would you please share it on social media?
+And if you found this blog post helpful or relevant, would you please share it on social media to help educate others?

 (All the statistics in this blog post came from the book Under the Sky We Make by Kimberly Nicholas, PhD.)